 After School Programs: Language, art, sewing, knitting, chess, choir, basketball, and more are available after school throughout the year.
 See After-School Activities for more information.

 Art: All students at View Ridge receive weekly art instruction.
-Our Art teacher inspire students to explore culture, design principles, history, and community through the visual arts.
+Our Art teacher inspires students to explore culture, design principles, history, and community through the visual arts.

 Arts Night: An annual spring community celebration of the arts emphasizing Music, Dance, Visual, and Literary Arts.
 Normally held in the spring.